 Share Kotlin code between multiple platforms

-Shared code is placed in common module and is used by all platforms.
-Sometimes we need to access platform APIs and Kotlin Multiplatform allows you calling platform specific code at any time through the expect/actual mechanism.
-Platform specific code is placed in platform specific modules eg. ios, android and is used only by specified platform.
+Shared code is placed in a common module and is used by all platforms.
+Sometimes we need to access platform APIs and Kotlin Multiplatform allows you calling platform-specific code at any time through the expect/actual mechanism.

 Plenty libraries supporting Kotlin